Florida State Road 865: Iona and South Fort Myers

 San Carlos Boulevard then intersects with Summerlin Road (CR 869), which is a grade-separated single-point urban interchange, with Summerlin Road crossing above on an overpass.
 This interchange also provides access to Sanibel Island.
 The southern section of SR 865 continues northward its northern terminus, an intersection with McGregor Boulevard, which is SR 867 to the northeast of the intersection, and CR 867 to the southwest, a more direct route connecting downtown Fort Myers to the popular Sanibel and Captiva islands.

 At this point, SR 865 ends and CR 865 resumes, proceeding east along Gladiolus Drive.
 East of here, CR 865 intersects Summerlin Road (CR 869) again, this time at an at-grade intersection with two left-turning flyover ramps.
 It passes by Lakes Park before intersecting with U.S. Route 41 (US 41), where the route transitions yet again to SR 865.

 Extending only 1.1 mi in South Fort Myers, the northern section of SR 865 is locally known as the Ben C. Pratt Six Mile Cypress Parkway.
 It begins at Tamiami Trail (US 41) and terminates at an intersection with Metro and Michael G. Rippe Parkways (SR 739).
-This portion of the parkway historically served as the first mile of the Seaboard Air Line Railroad's Punta Rassa Branch.
+This portion of the parkway historically served as the first mile of the Seaboard Air Line Railroad's Punta Rassa Subdivision.
 Though this section runs in east–west route, it is still signed as a north–south route to be consistent with the adjacent county-controlled segments.